eduvpn/documentation/SERVER_DISCOVERY.md

 (temporary) not available, the app will still be fully functional.

 The `access_token`, `access_token_expires_at` and `refresh_token` will only
-be added after the user selected this particular server and completed the authorization phase.
+be added after the user selected this particular server and successfully completed the authorization phase.

+**FIXME**: should we instead actually "merge" the retrieved JSON documents in the app data model?

 # Notes